MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 ## Update IQ# for Jupyter notebooks

-1. Run the following command in your Jupyter Notebook:
+1. Run the following command from a cell in your Jupyter Notebook:
 ```
 %workspace reload
 ```